compmem/QuantCog/syllabus/syllabus.md

 We will spend time on the first day of class to ensure everyone has a functioning computer that will be able to run everything necessary for the course either via Google Collaboratory or locally.

-# Online Course Expectations

-This course will be taking place entirely online with "synchronous" classes on Zoom.
-As much as possible, I hope we can make this feel like we are all in this together, meeting in the same room.
-As such, these are the primary guidelines and expectations for our Zoom meetings:

-- You should keep your video on unless a transient issue arises (e.g., there is something seriously distracting going on in the room.)
-- You can, however, keep your microphone muted when not talking.
-- Feel free to ask questions anytime!
-It's often hard for me to see everyone, so interjecting by voice is perfectly fine (i.e., you don't need to use the hand-raising feature in the Zoom chat.)
-- We will be recording the lessons, which will be made available *only* to those in the class via UVACollab.

-If you have any concerns about any of these policies, please set up a meeting with me and I will do my best to accommodate your needs.

 # Assistance

 I am eager for you to get as much as possible from this course, so please feel free to come to me with any questions you have.
-That said, science is a team effort and in order to reduce duplication of questions and discussions, we will be using Slack for all class communication and discussions.
-Please do not email me unless there is an issue with Slack.
-If you'd prefer to have a one-on-one discussion it is possible to send direct messages in Slack.
-We will spend some time on the first day ensuring everyone is set up to use Slack.
+That said, science is a team effort and in order to reduce duplication of questions and discussions, we will be using Discord for all class communication and discussions.
+Please do not email me unless there is an issue with Discord.
+If you'd prefer to have a one-on-one discussion it is possible to send direct messages in Discord.
+We will spend some time on the first day ensuring everyone is set up to use Discord.
 I will also have weekly office hours to which you are always welcome to come and have in-person discussions.

 # Schedule